minhnpa1907/CoderSchool_SimpleTwitterClient/README.md

-# Project 3 - *Name of App Here*
+# Project 3 - *Simple Twitter Client*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Simple Twitter Client** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **X** hours spent in total